-Some of your internal communications need to be sent with an urgency that email cannot keep up with.
-See how an SMS text alerts can quickly send information to your employees when they need it the most.
+Some of your internal communications need to be sent with an urgency that email can’t keep up with.
+See how a mass text alert system quickly distributes information to your employees when they need it the most.

-When you need to alert your employees to information that immediately needs their attention, waiting for them to check their email inbox just doesn’t cut it.
+When your employees need to know important information immediately, waiting for them to check their email just doesn’t cut it.

-We’ll show you how to augment your existing internal communications channels with an SMS alert system.
-By introducing SMS text message alerts as part of your internal communications strategy, you’ll have a powerful tool for alerting employees to updates and information as soon as possible.
+We’ll show you how to augment your existing internal communications channels with an employee SMS alert system.
+By introducing employee SMS notifications to your internal communications arsenal, you’ll gain a powerful tool for alerting employees to updates and information as soon as possible.

-An emergency SMS text alert system allows you to inform employees via SMS messages about time-sensitive information that immediately affects them.
-SMS messages are the ideal medium for such information; your employees almost always have their phone at hand, whether they are at home, in the office, or on-site.
+An emergency SMS alert system informs employees of time-sensitive information via text message.
+SMS messages are ideal for employee alerts; your employees usually have their phones at hand, whether at home, in the office, or on-site.

 An employee SMS alert system can be used in numerous situations:

-- Notify employees of potential health and safety concerns via SMS crisis communications.
+- Notify employees of potential health and safety concerns via SMS emergency alerts.

 - Prevent privacy and security issues by sharing IT alerts.

-- Send office closure updates to save employees finding out after arriving at the office.
+- Send office closure updates to save employees from finding out after arriving at the office.

 - Inform employees of shift updates and timetable changes.

-- Emergency notifications for important and critical events.
+- Send emergency SMS notifications for critical events.

 - Send ongoing weather updates to employees.